 Acrodermatitis enteropathica is characterized by chronic diarrhea which may be mild or severe, and the presence of fatty substances in the feces (steatorrhea).
 In the congenital form symptoms start gradually, frequently at the time of weaning of an infant.
 The skin around body openings such as the mouth, anus, and eyes, and the skin on elbows, knees, hands, and feet become inflamed.
 Skin lesions are usually blistered (vesicobullous) and after drying out become psoriasis-like.
 The skin around the nails may also be inflamed and the nail may be abnormal due to malnourished tissue.
 Hair loss on the scalp, eyelids, and eyebrows may be total (alopecia).
 Inflammation of the membrane that lines the eyelid (conjunctivitis), usually also occurs.

-In the acute phase of AE, brain cortex atrophy may cause irritability and mental disturbances.
-With treatment, patients with acrodermatitis enteropathica can lead normal lives.
+With treatment, all patients with acrodermatitis enteropathica can lead normal lives.

 Frequently, long remissions may occur, usually starting during puberty.
 However, in rare cases, women may have a recurrence of the disorder during pregnancy and increased zinc supplementation may be necessary.

 The congenital form of acrodermatitis enteropathica is transmitted as an autosomal recessive genetic disorder.
 It appears to be the result of mutations in the SLC39A4 gene.